openshift-labs/lab-building-images/workshop/content/container-basics/05-networked-services.md

 Instead of the container ID, we use the `httpd` name we assigned to the container.
 The `-f` option says to tail the log files continually.

-To make a web request against the web server run:
+Initially there will no log output, but make a web request against the web server by running:

 ```execute-2
 curl localhost
 ```

+and you should see the details of the request logged.

 As the container has been detached from the terminal, to stop the container you need to run: